-In 2004 he sang the motet “Ego Flos Campi” on the Ensemble Concerto CD entitled “Monteverdi´s Sacred Music” published by Dynamic.
-He was furthermore a member of the vocal group “Ensemble DSG” conducted by Michele Vannelli.
-With this ensemble, he took part in many concerts and recordings in both Italy and France between the years 2000 and 2008 and, together with Ensemble Concerto, performed several of Monteverdi´s masterpieces such as “Orfeo” in Mantua, 2006 and recorded “Vespro della Beata Vergine” and “Missa in Illo Tempore” in 2007.
+In 2004 he sang the motet “Ego Flos Campi” on Roberto Gini’s Ensemble Concerto “Monteverdi Sacred Music” CD, published by Dynamic.
+He was also a member of the vocal groups “Il Canto di Orfeo” led by Gianluca Capuano and “Ensemble DSG” conducted by Michele Vannelli.
+With these groups he took part in many concerts and recordings in both Italy and France between 2000 and 2010 and, together with Ensemble Concerto, performed several of Monteverdi’s masterpieces such as “Orfeo” in Mantua in 2006 and recorded “Vespro della Beata Vergine” and “Missa in Illo Tempore” in 2007.

-recorded by Ensemble DSG.
 In 2006 he moved to the United Kingdom to study singing at the Guildhall School of Music and Drama in London.
 There he was a student of Andrew Watts and in 2007 he obtained a Bachelor of Music degree.
-In 2008, he begun studying historical singing at the Felix Mendelssohn Bartholdy Hochschule für Musik und Theater, Leipzig, Germany with Gundula Anders.
-In 2009 he performed the leading role in a school production of the opera “Mario Fuggitivo” by Bononcini/ Telemann, with performances in Germany.
+In 2008, he began studying historical singing at the Felix Mendelssohn Bartholdy HMT, Leipzig, Germany with Gundula Anders.
+In 2009 he performed the leading role in a production of “Mario Fuggitivo” by Bononcini/ Telemann, with performances in Germany.